 The Afternoon1 Constellation, or A-Train2, is one such satellite constellation whose members all have equator crossings in the early afternoon at about 1:30 p.m. (and also in the middle of the night, at about 1:30 a.m.).
-At the present time, the A-Train consists of four NASA missions and a Japan Aerospace Exploration Agency (JAXA) mission flying in close proximity to one another.
-PARASOL—a French Centre National d’Etudes Spatiales (CNES) mission—fully exited the A-Train and ceased operation on December 18, 2013.
-One more NASA mission is planned to join the formation in 2014.
-See Table 1 for a complete list of current, past, and future missions.
+At the present time, the A-Train consists of five NASA missions and a Japan Aerospace Exploration Agency (JAXA) mission flying in close proximity to one another.
+PARASOL — a French Centre National d’Etudes Spatiales (CNES) mission — fully exited the A-Train and ceased operation on December 18, 2013.
+See Table 1 for a complete list of current and past missions.

 Take the A-Train to Scientific Discovery

 At present five NASA missions are part of the A-Train.
 This includes Aqua (launched in 2002), Aura (launched in 2004), the second Orbiting Carbon Observatory (OCO-2, launched in July 2014), and the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) and CloudSat (both launched together in 2006).
 In addition, there is a Japanese mission (launched in 2012) named the Global Change Observation Mission-Water (GCOM-W1).
 The French mission named the Polarization and Anisotropy of Reflectances for Atmospheric Science coupled with Observations from a Lidar (PARASOL) fully exited the A-Train and ceased observation on December 18, 2013.